Salem Radio Network News Tuesday, October 21, 2025

 Audio By Carbonatix

-Roche acquired this drug candidate in late 2023 when it acquired U.S. biotech firm Carmot Therapeutics in its first major bid to challenge the dominant makers of weight-loss drugs Novo Nordisk and Eli Lilly.
-Roche shares jumped nearly 5% when it reported results from an early-stage trial of this drug showing it led to significant weight loss.
+Roche acquired this drug candidate in late 2023 when it acquired U.S. biotech company Carmot Therapeutics in its first effort to challenge the dominant makers of weight-loss drugs Novo Nordisk and Eli Lilly.

-The Swiss drugmaker was presenting an update on its obesity drugs pipeline at an investor day in London.
-Roche’s pharmaceutical division head Teresa Graham told investors that the company aims to become a major player in the lucrative obesity drug market and plans to secure a strong entry to this market with competitive products by 2030.
+Roche pharmaceutical division head Teresa Graham told investors the company planned to secure a strong entry to the lucrative obesity-drug market with competitive products by 2030.

-“Our goal is to become a Top 3 player (in the obesity drug market), and I want you to know I’m serious about this goal,” Teresa Graham, the head of Roche’s pharmaceutical division, told investors, saying that Roche had a track record of successfully moving into new therapeutic areas with competitive drugs that became blockbusters.
+“Our goal is to become a Top 3 player (in the obesity drug market), and I want you to know I’m serious about this goal,” Graham said.

-(Reporting by Maggie Fick; editing by Danilo Masoni and Louise Heavens)
+(Reporting by Maggie Fick; editing by Danilo Masoni, Louise Heavens, Bernadette Baum and Jane Merriman)

 Previous